Triston Casas Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 27th in MLB with a collective eight strikeouts per nine innings.

-- The Athletics' 6.00 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have a 6.02 team ERA that ranks last across all league pitching staffs.

-- The Athletics surrender the second-most home runs in baseball (126 total, 1.4 per game).
+- Athletics pitchers combine to surrender 126 total home runs at a rate of 1.4 per game (second-most in the league).

-- Long starts for the first time this season for the Athletics.
+- Blackburn (1-1) takes the mound for the Athletics in his eighth start of the season.
+He has a 4.50 ERA in 36 2/3 innings pitched, with 40 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.